jwilde13/100-days-of-code-2025/log.md

 **Today's Progress**: Button Strikes Back!

 **Thoughts:** I returned to the button generator again.
 I wanted to add options for the hover effects.
 I enjoyed getting into the different things like size, color, background and size for only the on hover.
 It's really coming together.
 I think I need to make it a standalone project and push it to Github to share.

+### Day 16: September 17, 2025

+**Today's Progress**: Portfolio!

+**Thoughts:** Today I began working on a portfolio website for me.
+I think I have a good layout but I've been struggling with the content.
+I kept it simple in design and so far it only uses HTML/CSS/Javascript.
+I don't think I'll have a need for PHP except for any contact/email functions.